-South Pacific Resources Limited (SPB, or Company) commissioned Continental Resource Management Pty Ltd (CRM) to prepare an Independent Technical Assessment Report (ITAR) on the Mandiri HMS Project.
+South Pacific Resources Limited (SPB, or Company) commissioned Continental Resource Management Pty Ltd (CRM) to prepare a Technical Assessment Report (TAR) on the Mandiri HMS Project.
 The Report is to be included in a Prospectus, to raise up to A\$14 million.